 How Much Should I Budget For a Trip to Croatia?

-Obviously how much you should budget for a trip to Croatia totally depends on your itinerary and travel style, but it’s important to remember that Dubrovnik, Split, and some of the islands (I’m looking at you, Hvar) can be pretty expensive.
+Obviously how much you should budget for a trip to Croatia totally depends on your itinerary and travel style, but it’s important to remember that Dubrovnik, Split, and Croatian island hopping (I’m looking at you, Island of Hvar) can be pretty expensive.
 Especially in summer, when prices are similar to those in Western Europe!

 I recommend doing some research on prices in the various Croatian destinations you’re planning to visit and then calculating a budget based on that.
 If you’re visiting in summer, I’d probably add 25%+!